iinkfish/yt2radarr/README.md

 * **Download only this video** – the default single-video workflow.
 * **Download entire playlist and merge into a single file** – stages every clip with `yt-dlp` and concatenates them via `ffmpeg`.
 This produces a single Radarr-ready movie file and requires `ffmpeg` to be available on the PATH.

+> Note: subtitle downloads are disabled when playlist merge mode is selected.

+### Subtitles
+Use **Advanced Options → Subtitles** on the main form to enable subtitle downloads per job and set one or more languages (for example: `en` or `en,he`).

+### Standalone downloads
+Enable **Download without Radarr (create standalone folder)** when you want to save a video without matching an existing Radarr or Sonarr entry.

 ## 🛠 Tips for portability